ampproject/amphtml/extensions/amp-carousel/amp-carousel.md

 </amp-carousel>
 ```

-Note, that while the example shows a carousel of images `amp-carousel` support arbitrary children.
+Note that while this example shows a carousel of images, `amp-carousel` supports arbitrary HTML elements as children.

 #### Attributes

 **controls**

-If present, displays left and right arrows for the user to use in navigation on mobile.
-Visibility of arrows can also be controlled via styling, and a media query can be used to
-only display arrows at certain screen widths.
-On desktop, arrows will always be displayed
+If present, displays left and right arrows for navigation on mobile devices.
+The visibility of these arrows can be controlled via styling, and a media query can be used to only display arrows at certain screen widths.
+On desktop, arrows are always displayed unless the carousel has only one child.
-unless only a single child is present.

 **type**

-- `carousel` (default) - All slides are shown and are scrollable horizontally.
+ - `carousel` (default): All slides are shown and are scrollable horizontally.
 Be aware that `type=carousel` does not currently support `layout=responsive`.
-- `slides` - Shows a single slide at a time.
+ - `slides`: Shows a single slide at a time.

-**loop** (type=slides only)
+**loop** (`type=slides` only)

-If present, the user may advance past the first item or the final item.
+If present, the user may navigate forward from the last item to the first, or backward from the first item to the last.

-**autoplay** (type=slides only)
+**autoplay** (`type=slides` only)

-If present, advances the slide to the next slide without user interaction.
-By default it will advance a slide in 5000 millisecond intervals (5 seconds)
-but will use the value of the `autoplay` attribute if present (minimum of 1000 ms).
-Value of `autoplay` must be numeric representation in milliseconds, ex. `autoplay=5000`.
-If `autoplay` is present it will also attach the `loop` attribute to
-`amp-carousel` if `loop` is not already present.
+If present, advances to the next slide without user interaction.
+By default, slides advance in 5000ms (5 second) intervals, but can use the value of the `autoplay` attribute if present (minimum of 1000ms).
+The value of `autoplay` must be in milliseconds, e.g., `autoplay=5000`.
+If `autoplay` is present it also attaches the `loop` attribute to the carousel if `loop` is not already present.

 #### Styling
-- You may use the `amp-carousel` element selector to style it freely.
+ - You may use the `amp-carousel` element selector to style the carousel via CSS.
-- `.amp-carousel-button` by default uses an inlined svg as the background-image of the buttons.
-You may override this with your own svg or image like so:
+ - The `.amp-carousel-button` uses an inlined SVG as the default background-image.
+You may override this with your own SVG or image.

-  **default**
+**default SVG**
 ```css
 .amp-carousel-button-prev {
   left: 16px;